ARM-software/arm-trusted-firmware/docs/plat/arm/morello/index.rst

 Boot Sequence
 -------------

-The execution begins from SCP_BL1 which loads the SCP_BL2 and starts its execution.
-SCP_BL2 powers up the AP which starts execution at AP_BL31.
-The AP then continues executing and hands off execution to Non-secure world (UEFI).
+The SCP initializes the RVBAR registers to point to the AP_BL1.
+Once RVBAR is initialized, the primary core is powered on.
+The primary core boots the AP_BL1.
+It performs minimum initialization necessary to load and authenticate the AP firmware image (the FIP image) from the AP QSPI NOR Flash Memory into the Trusted SRAM.

+AP_BL1 authenticates and loads the AP_BL2 image.
+AP_BL2 performs additional initializations, and then authenticates and loads the AP_BL31 and AP_BL33.
+AP_BL2 then transfers execution control to AP_BL31, which is the EL3 runtime firmware.
+Execution is finally handed off to AP_BL33, which is the non-secure world (UEFI).

+SCP -> AP_BL1 -> AP_BL2 -> AP_BL31 -> AP_BL33

 Build Procedure (TF-A only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~